julien731/AuthPress/README.md

 - Used one time passwords are hashed and stored in the DB to avoid multiple use (in case of interception by an attacker)
 - Recovery code in case the user can't use the app

+### Using Authy
+You're using [Authy](https://www.authy.com/)?
+Google Authenticator for WordPress is fully compatible with Authy.
+You can add the 2-steps authentication and use Authy to generate the one time password.

 ## Changelog ##

 ### v1.0.7